Astronomical Dating and the Internal Chronology of the Pentateuch: Birth of Israel

 \begin{verse} Gen 28:12-13, And he dreamed, and behold a ladder set up on the earth, and the top of it reached to heaven: and behold the angels of God ascending and descending on it.
 And, behold, the LORD stood above it.\end{verse}

 \begin{verse} Gen 28:16 And Jacob awaked out of his sleep, and he said, Surely the LORD is in this place; and I knew [it] not.\end{verse}

 \begin{quote} -2107/4/8

-Northern equinox, sunrise.
+Northern equinox, total eclipse at sunrise.
 The Sun (the glory of God) rises while covered by the Moon, standing on the ecliptic (the ladder), along with the constellations of the Zodiac (the angels of God).
 The Sun only appears in its full strength about two hours later than normal. \end{quote}

 If Abram began his life (reign) in -2532, interpreting the age of Abraham (175 years) and that of Isaac (180 years) as dynastic time spans, as we did with the other patriarchs, we can place the beginning of Jacob's life (reign) at -2177.
 Hence, in -2107 Jacob was 70 years old, and he was 84 years old in -2093 when Joseph was born.